Major Southern California blaze mostly contained, some evacuees return

 A charred body was found on Thursday at a homeless encampment overrun by flames in coastal Carlsbad, although officials said they had yet to confirm the exact cause of death.

-The Carlsbad blaze, which scorched 600 acres (243 hectares), left property losses of up to $15 million (8.9 million pounds), gutting eight houses and destroying an apartment building, officials said.
+The Carlsbad blaze, which scorched 600 acres (243 hectares), left property losses of up to $15 million, gutting eight houses and destroying an apartment building, officials said.